personal growth and travel blog on my canvas homepage banner image

 Please note: This narrative is fourth in the series of travel essays on my Sikkim to Himachal highway journey.
 Read the First: Leaving Sikkim for Himachal, Second: The 500-km Drive Through Bihar – Corn Harvests, Marriage Certificate at Hotels, and Truck Slogans, and Third Episode: Arriving in UP at Midnight – an Eerie Expressway, a Suspicious Hotel Attendant, and a Missing Wheel-Cover, too.

-Also note: If I was a bit calmer — and perhaps had an ice cooler sticking to my head — I would have photographed it all.
-But for now, we would have to do with this photo-less food tour of Lucknow.
-I have added some photos downloaded from Google though.
+Also note: If I was a bit calmer – and perhaps had an ice cooler sticking to my head – I would have photographed it all.
+For now, we would have to do with this photo-less tour of Lucknow’s famous food.
+I have added a few photos from Google though.

-The featured image is of a plate of tiki, taken at my parent’s home but purchased from a street food shop in the town.
-It is a quintessential UP photo, showing the tiki (though without chutneys) along with the Hindi Punjab Kesari, the everyman’s newspaper of my state.
+The featured image is of a plate of tiki, taken at my parent’s home and purchased from a street food shop in their town.
+It’s a quintessential Uttar Pradesh photo, showing the tiki (though without chutneys) along with the Hindi Punjab Kesari, the everyman’s newspaper of my state.

-My Home State Uttar Pradesh (UP) Has Moved On, But I Have Not
+My Home State Uttar Pradesh (UP) Has Moved On, But I Have Not: Indulging Nostalgia Through Lucknow’s Famous Food

 We were going to pass Lucknow on our way to Himachal (from Sikkim).
-So for that afternoon, we had planned a Lucknow food trail: not any guide, but we ourselves were taking us on an impromptu food tour through Lucknow.
+So for that afternoon, we had planned a Lucknow food tour: not a guide, but we ourselves were taking us to some of the most famous food in Lucknow.
 Neither had I been to the capital before nor did my partner S, and skipping the city’s quintessential delicacies to make it quickly to Himachal sounded like a lame excuse.

 READ MORE